 PARTICIPANTS ELIGIBLE TO RECEIVE 25 MOC PART 4 CREDITS

-The Intersocietal Accreditation Commission (IAC) is pleased to announce the launch of a new Quality Improvement (QI) project to provide interpreting physicians with a tool for improving the completeness and consistency of final reports by adhering to the requirements outlined in the IAC Standards for Pediatric Echocardiography.
+The Intersocietal Accreditation Commission (IAC) is pleased to make available a Quality Improvement (QI) project to provide interpreting physicians with a tool for improving the completeness and consistency of final reports by adhering to the requirements outlined in the IAC Standards for Pediatric Echocardiography.

-- Evaluate at least 20 consecutive final reports for the first quarter (10 for the subsequent quarters) for every interpreting physician, each quarter.
-The evaluations will be accomplished using the provided checklist for report completeness.
+- Evaluate 20 consecutive final pediatric transthoracic reports for the first quarter (10 for the subsequent quarters).
+The evaluations will be accomplished using the provided checklist below for report completeness.
 Document the amount of time spent reviewing the final reports for the first and last quarter.

 - Documentation of the results of the evaluation will be completed and assessed by the physician and subsequently submitted to the IAC.
 The IAC will also track and review the data quarterly.
 An annual review of the quarterly project results will then allow for determination of whether each participant has shown improvement in terms of comprehensive final reports.